 Most of the exterior of the watch has brushed surfaces, with subtle polished accents are visible on the edges of the lugs, on the face of the crown, on the top edge and underside of the bezel and on the clutch housing.

 This is a dive watch, so naturally, the crown, crystal, and caseback are tightly secured and sealed with gaskets.
 The crown is locking and the caseback is screwed-in.
 Water-resistance is 300 meters (or approximately 1,000 feet).

-A crystal protects the dial of every modern watch, keeping dirt, grime, and even salt water, out of the case.
+A crystal protects the dial of every modern watch, keeping dirt, grime, and even saltwater, out of the case.
 Similarly, the sapphire crystal of the Aquatimer, which is convex and has an anti-reflective coating on both sides, protects the internal dive scale from the same elements.

-The Aquatimer Automatic is powered by a caliber 30120, which is self-winding movement with 21-jewels, a 42-hour power reserve, a date display and a central hacking feature.
-It is based on a ETA 2892, which is a robust and reliable movement, and has some of IWC’s own customizations, but not a lot to talk about other than that.
+The Aquatimer Automatic is powered by a caliber 30120, which is self-winding movement with 21-jewels, a 42-hour power reserve, a date display, and a central hacking feature.
+It is based on an ETA 2892, which is a robust and reliable movement, and has some of IWC’s own customizations, but not a lot to talk about other than that.
 Again, this is the most affordable diver in the collection, and while other references do come with an in-house movement, they do so at a much higher cost.